 Laraine Armenti, author, illustrator & designer

 The Meditations of Rabbit and Pierrot is a picture book of original gouache paintings.
 The book is a wordless narrative of two characters, a toy rabbit and a silk costumed doll.
-Each start out in isolated reveries until the two meet — Rabbit, a happy-go-lucky bon-vivant, and Pierrot, a naive and questioning clown.
+They each begin in isolated reveries until meeting — Rabbit, a happy-go-lucky bon-vivant, and Pierrot, a naive and questioning clown.

 Paperback, 6″ x 8″, 24 pages, Copyright 2010